Basingstoke HGS Family History Group meet monthly for Talks and Visits to Inspire and Help you with your Research

 HGS Basingstoke Group Events & Meetings

-The group organizer is Lin Penny.
-She can be contacted using the form on this page.
+The group is currently run by committee.
+They can be contacted using the form on this page.

 Find Us Here: